Misterblue/misterblue.github.io/programming/herbal/index.md

 The current state-of-the-art is represented in the multiple game engines in the world.
-So, in the most abstract sense, Basil is *just* a common interface to most of the features available in current game engines.
-That plus some coordination functions so multiple object suppliers can present a unified view for the user.
+So, in the most abstract sense, Basil is *just* a common interface to most of the features available in current game engines (meshes, shaders, animations, boned-objects, textures, materials, etc).
+That plus some coordination
+functions so multiple object suppliers can present a unified view for the user.

 One feature of Basils additive nature is that multiple space servers can